This Sex Toy Company Admitted To Recording Customers

 "Regarding the sound file in question, it has already been confirmed that this is a minor bug — a temporary file that is created when someone uses the Sound Control feature," @lovense2 said.
 "Your concern is completely understandable.
 But rest assured, no information or data is sent to our servers.
 This cache file currently remains on your phone instead of deleting itself once your session is finished.
 Also, when the file is created it overwrites itself (no new files are created)."

-The rep told us that the company's programmers are working on an update that will make the file delete automatically after you stop using the sound function.
+The user added that the company's programmers are working on an update that will make the file delete automatically after you stop using the sound function.

 The Verge reported that Lovense had another security issue earlier this year.
 A butt plug it manufactures was found to be hackable.